mpapadomanolaki/multi-task-L-UNet/README.md

    - Run make_buildings.py to create building binary masks for the first and the last date of every folder
    - Run make_change.py to create the change binary mask for every folder

-3. Create a folder named 'Fsplit' where we will hold the IDs for the training, validation and testing folders as numpy arrays
+3. Run Fsplit.py to split the training folders to training, validation and testing parts.
+The folder identity paths will be saved as numpy arrays in a folder named '/Fsplit/'.
-   - Run Fsplit.py

-4. Run create_xys.py to create a csv file with the xy coordinates that will be used to extract the patches during training and validation
+4. Run create_xys.py to create csv files with the xy coordinates that will be used to extract the patches during training and validation.
+The csv files will be saved in a folder named '/xys/'.

-5. Download in a folder all scripts of the 'train' folder and run main.py to begin training.
+5. Download in a folder all scripts of the provided '/code/' folder and run main.py to begin training.

 6. Use inf.py to produce the testing predictions.